-We all have a very deadly disease.
-It is a disease who’s effects are felt throughout society.
-The symptoms are everywhere.
-We are infected with deadly pride.
+We have a deadly disease.
+It's a disease whose effects rage throughout society; the symptoms are everywhere.
+Pride strikes us all.

-Pride causes our marital fights to drag on for days, or even weeks.
-Pride hurts those whom we love most.
-Pride even hurts ourselves.
-We make prideful decisions and then have to reap the consequences.
+Pride causes fights in our marriage to last for days.
+Pride hurts those we love the most.
+Pride even hurts us.
+We must reap the consequences of our prideful decisions.

 I don't know about you, but I don't want to be average.
-I didn’t get married to have an average marriage.
-I don’t enter into any relationship hoping that it will be average.
 I want to be awesome.
-I want to have an awesome marriage.
-I want to have awesome relationships.
-If you want to be awesome, once a month will do it.
-Going for baller status?
-Weekly.
+I want to have a fantastic marriage.
+I want to have extraordinary relationships.
+Going to Reconciliation monthly will put you on the path to excellence.

-Confession is vital to your success in marriage.
-Through the process, you begin to renew yourself.
-You begin to grow closer to God and, through that closeness, you become a better husband.
-Grab your bulletin and head to Confession this week!
+Confession is vital to a successful marriage.
+Through the process, you renew yourself.
+You grow closer to God and, through that closeness, you become a better husband.
+So grab your bulletin and head to Confession this week!